epochlab/LAM/README.md

 Attractor dynamics of recurrent neural circuits offer a biologically plausiable for hierarchical segmentation.
 Relationship between attrator networks and the graph-theoretic processing of knowledge structures.

+- Chunking of items
-- Chunking of items; increasing the number of items retained in the limited capacity of working memory
+    - Increasing the number of items retained in the limited capacity of working memory
+- Segmentation of words
-- Segmentation of words; learning and comprehension of language
+    - Learning and comprehension of language
-- Temporal abstraction of repeated sequences; accelerates reinforcement learning
+- Temporal abstraction of repeated sequences
+    - Accelerate reinforcement learning

 ++ What is the neurological representation?
 - Having experienced a seqence of events, the brain, learns the temporal associations between the successive events and captures the structure of a state-transition graph